masikh/LTO-Backup/README.md

     usage: Backup.py [-h] -l label [-d device-file] [-E | -r | -e | -R target-dir | -s | -b [dir [dir ...]] | -i <int>]

-    (c) GPLv3.
+    Copyright: (c) GPLv3 (20 june 2022)
+    Author: Robert Nagtegaal

+    Description:
     A simple python script to write TAR archives to tape.
-A tape manifest is write in the first file on tape and updated on each additional backup
+You need to give a label (name) for the tape.
+    This label is used as filename for keeping a manifest.
+Manifests are kept in /var/LTO-Backup.
+    This program relies on mt-gnu.

     optional arguments:
       -h, --help            show this help message and exit